-Chia seed is obtained from the Salvia hispanica plant (mint family), and is native to Central America.
+Chia seeds are obtained from the Salvia hispanica plant (mint family), and is native to Central America.
 Chia seed was an important part of the diet of the Aztec and Maya culture.
 It is extremely rich in Omega-3 fatty acids, even richer than salmon (per gram).
 Omega-3 is essential for our heart, blood vessels, brain and eyes.
 Especially for people who prefer not to eat fish or animal products (vegans and vegetarians), it may be advisable to put chia seeds on the menu more often.

 Chia seeds are a great plant-based protein source, with 18.9% protein composition.
 It also contains 20% more protein than eggs.
 A 100 gram serving contains 17 grams of protein.
 In addition, it contains 9 essential amino acids (protein building blocks) that we have to get from food because our body cannot make them itself.
 Proteins are important for muscle growth and recovery.
 It has also been shown to aid in weight loss and fat loss.